muhaj/Project-P1-Mockup-to-Website/README.md

 in HTML and CSS as closely as possible.
 We had to identify the various elements that we had to build in order to recreate the design by using Twitter's Bootstrap framework.
-Then we had to use the Project Coding Environment node to write our HTML and CSS files, until uor code had a mismatch score of 8% or less.
+Then we had to use the Project Coding Environment node to write our HTML and CSS files, until our code had a mismatch score of 8% or less.

 # My result from the Project Coding Environment